 Wayne Community College has recognized an outstanding faculty member with its highest honor.

-“A committee of community leaders strives to select a recipient who best honors Mr. Wilson’s legacy,” said Foundation Executive Director Adrienne Northington.
+“A committee of community leaders strives to select a recipient of this honor who continues Mr. Wilson’s legacy,” said Foundation Executive Director Adrienne Northington.
 “The committee definitely succeeded in its task this year.”